-You can find out about Oxford International AQA Examinations at oxfordagaexams.org.uk
+You can find out about OxfordAQA at oxfordaqa.com

-1.2 WHY CHOOSE OXFORDAQA INTERNATIONAL AS AND A-LEVEL PSYCHOLOGY?
+1.2 Why choose our International AS and A-level Psychology?

 These qualifications use an accessible and coherent topic-based approach to offer a stimulating, effective introduction to psychology.
 Prior study of the subject is not a requirement.
 Students will have the opportunity to explore interesting psychology topics, considering both psychological theory and practical application.
 During their studies they will develop skills valued and expected by Higher Education and employers, including critical analysis, independent thinking and scientific research.
 Building on our experience as the UK market leader in the provision of AS and A-level Psychology, we have produced a course that offers a programme of study suitable for students from diverse backgrounds, with topics selected for their engaging content, universal relevance to human experience and appropriateness in a global context.